devhawk/blog-posts/Posts/20050307-1259-podcast-software-still-pretty-rudimentary/json-content.md

 will get fixed as the tools get better.
 In the meantime, I’ve subscribed to the MP3 versions of Ron and Major Nelson’s podcast feeds.

-Update – Doppler tag overriding doesn’t seem to work for the hardcoded genre either.
+**Update**: Doppler tag overriding doesn’t seem to work for the hardcoded genre either.